zmcartor/zmcartor.github.com/_posts/2013-06-10-dynamically-created-methods-in-objective-c.md

 ---
 layout: post
 title: "Objective-C method metaprogramming"
-description: "A simple introduction to the world of meta-programming in Objective-C. Included within this article is an example of howto use the ObjC runtime to add dynamic methods"
+description: "A simple introduction to the world of meta-programming in Objective-C. Code provided which illustrates howto metaprogram dynamic instance and class methods"
 category: code
 tags: ['iOS', 'metaprogramming']
 ---